pvmoore/ppl3/extensions/ppl3-language/README.md

-# Spindle README
+# PPL3 Language Extension

-This is the README for your extension "spindle".
+This is the README for your extension "ppl3-language".
 After writing up a brief description, we recommend including the following sections.

 ## Features